IT Knowledge

 It’s crucial to understand some essential concepts related to IAM, like SSO, SCIM, and SAML, before delving deeper into setting up a system that works for your company.
 Here’s an overview of the three technologies:

 System for Cross-domain Identity Management (SCIM) is a protocol for the automated provisioning and deprovisioning of user identities across different systems and applications.
 This can save organizations time and resources by eliminating the need for them to manually manage user identities and accesses in each system.
-By automatically changing a user's profiles and privileges to reflect status changes, SCIM ensures data is protected and least privilege access is enforced.
+By automatically changing a user’s profiles and privileges to reflect status changes, SCIM ensures data is protected and least privilege access is enforced.
 For example, an employee leaves a company which triggers an off-boarding so SCIM is used to auto-deprovision the user so they no longer have rights to access apps and data.
 SCIM is also important for the overall access governance.
+SCIM is used to automate user provisioning and access provisioning, streamlining onboarding and offboarding by automatically creating, updating, and deleting user accounts across integrated systems.

 Let’s dive in a bit deeper into each of them and also how they compare to one another.